WfHit/wheel_loader_robot/docs/en/modules/modules_controller.md

 It is also responsible for geofence violation checking.

 ### Implementation
-The different internal modes are implemented as separate classes that inherit from a common base class `NavigatorMode`.
+The different internal modes are implemented as separate classes that inherit from a common base class `TaskBase`.
 The member `_navigation_mode` contains the current active mode.

 Navigator publishes position setpoint triplets (`position_setpoint_triplet_s`), which are then used by the position